apsommer/algorithms/explanation_3.md

 #### Space Complexity

 The space complexity is the reason quicksort was chosen over mergesort.
-The worst case time of mergesort is equivalent to the expected time of quicksort at `O(nlog(n))`, however mergesort requires `O(n)` space while quicksort only uses `O(1)`.
-This is a dramatic space improvement.
+The worst case time of mergesort is equivalent to the expected time of quicksort at `O(nlog(n))`, however mergesort requires `O(n)` auxiliary space while quicksort only uses `O(1)` auxiliary space.
+This is a dramatic improvement.
 The reason that mergesort requires linear space is because it needs temporary arrays at each iteration, and at the lowest level of recursion `n` arrays are used.
 In contrast, quicksort is an in-place sorting algorithm, meaning the pivot movement is native to the original input array with no other structures being required for temporary storage.

+As stated, the above discussion in relative to auxiliary space.
+To be clear, both the chosen quicksort and its alternate mergesort require O(n) total space.
+This is because the input list itself requires O(n) space in memory prior to the algorithm even starting.
+The two integer output itself also grows proportionally with the input size n.